 - Mental manifestations– such as anxiety, stress, depression and emotional instability.

 People exhibit different sets of symptoms when they have PTSD.
 Some may, for example, have physical manifestations, others won’t.
-Tertiary symptoms can also exist, such as irritability, sleep disorders, etc.
+Tertiary symptoms can also exist, such as irritability, sleep disorders, etc. Any of these might lead to you claiming for PTSD compensation.

 What Can Cause PTSD?